sasha-s/go-deadlock/Readme.md

 A.Lock() // defer A.Unlock() or similar.
 ```

-Another common sources of deadlocs is duplicate take a lock in a goroutine:
+Another common sources of deadlocks is duplicate take a lock in a goroutine:
 ```
 A.Rlock() or lock()